Our content may include links to products from our partners

-However, they tend to use other, riskier, investment techniques and strategies (you can learn and try it yourself by online games which help to implement and practice all of these strategies )
+However, they tend to use other, riskier, investment techniques and strategies ( try it by online games which can help you to implement and practice all of these strategies )

-Something we might consider a drawback is the fact that only accredited investors may participate.
+Something we might consider a drawback is a fact that only accredited investors may participate.
 These are wealthy institutions or individuals, also called sophisticated investors.

 The reason for this is that these funds are riskier investments.
 The risks associated with this venture are primarily due to their lax regulation.